Christoph16478/PythonAnalysingTexts/README.md

 # final_project

-It is a very tiny project text analyzation.
+It is a very tiny project on text analysation.

 The setup is the following:

-First off all there is a text dokumente read and opened from the Internet.
+First of all, there is a text document read and opened from the Internet.

 Than stopwords and special characters are removed from it.